-But there was a record store in South Florida, called Higher Learning, that was probably like our first place that we played the most shows at.
-But it was all very just like the local friends.
-And then when we moved to Gainesville, we really weren't accepted by the scene there at first, at all.
-And the place that we played at was the Civic Media Center, which was a local nonprofit, volunteer run, anti-corporate press library and activist space.
-And so, I started volunteering there and eventually, like, they let me start booking shows there, even.
-But that was where Against Me! would play all the time.
-And we weren't accepted in the bar scene.
-We weren't even accepted in the house show scene, in Gainesville.
-And it took-wasn't until a number of years later, when we put out a record with No Idea Records, with-which was, like, the local label of lore that-that that happened.
-But our first show-our first tours were all, you know, self-booked, specifically leaning on a resource called Book Your Own [Censored] Life.
-Which was this zine that just had, like, a list of phone numbers and a list of addresses for houses or basements or show spaces across America.
+But there was a record store in south Florida called Higher Learning that was probably like our first place that we played the most shows at, but it was all very just like the local friends.
+And then when we moved to Gainesville, we really weren't accepted by the scene there at first at all.
+And the place that we played at was the Civic Media Center, which was a local nonprofit, volunteer-run, anti-corporate press library and activist space.
+And so, I started volunteering there.
+And eventually like they let me start booking shows there even, but that was where Against Me! would play all the time.
+And we weren't accepted in the bar scene; we weren't even accepted in the house show scene in Gainesville.
+And it wasn't until a number of years later when we put out a record with No Idea Records, which was like the local label of lore, that that happened.

+But our first tours were all, you know, self-booked-specifically leaning on a resource called Book Your Own (censor beep)ing Life, which was this zine that just had like a list of phone numbers and a list of addresses for houses or basements or show spaces across America.
 And I would call them up or write them a letter and send them a tape and be like, "Can we play?"

-And so, we did two tours like that-where it was like month long tours that, you know, starting out go on the road and there's 30 shows booked, but at the end of it we maybe played a dozen each time.
+And so, we did two tours like that, where it was like month long tours that, you know, starting out go on the road and there's 30 shows booked.
+But at the end of it, we've maybe played a dozen each time.
 And you know, we played anywhere.
-Anywhere that would have us.
+Anywhere it would have us.

-So, yeah, you-your first few albums, you mentioned, came out on indie labels.
-You mentioned No Idea Records and you made a few for Fat Wreck Chords.
-But then you made a couple of albums with Butch Vig, who produced Nirvana's Never Mind.
-What does someone with that kind of experience bring to the table and did-and did making records with him feel more bigtime, in a way that the other records didn't?

-Well, we got really, really, really lucky with working with Butch-for a number of reasons.
-And, you know, we-the record we made prior to New Wave, which was our first record with Butch, we made with J. Robbins-who is a great producer in his own right.
+Jordan Morris: So, yeah, your first few albums you mentioned came out on indie labels.
+You mentioned No Idea Records, and you made a few for Phat Records.
+But then you made a couple of albums with Butch Vig, who produced Nirvana's Nevermind.
+What does someone with that kind of experience bring to the table?
+And did making records with him feel more big-time in a way that the other records didn't?
+Laura Jane Grace: Well, we got really, really, really lucky with working with Butch-for a number of reasons.
+And you know, the record we made prior to New Wave, which was our first record with Butch, we made with J. Robbins-who is a great producer in his own right.
 And that was our first experience with a producer.
 But the kind of classic way it works when you're in a punk band and you start working with producers is that you'll be like, "I wanna work with a producer."
-And then you'll get in the studio with a producer and you will do nothing but battle that producer and refuse to cooperate or do anything they say.
+And then you'll get in the studio with a producer, and you will do nothing but battle that producer and refuse to cooperate or do anything they say.
 You know?
 'Cause you're punk and you want your independence.

-[Jordan agrees with a chuckle.]
+(Jordan agrees with a chuckle.)